gruntwork-io/docs/docs/2.0/reference/pipelines/configurations-as-code/index.md

   vpc_created: true
 ```

-Note that multiple AWS Accounts blocks can be defined, pointing to different `accounts.yml` files.
-This allows for the segmentation of AWS accounts into different YAML files for organizational purposes.
+It is possible to define multiple AWS accounts blocks, each pointing to distinct `accounts.yml` files.
+This approach enables the segmentation of AWS accounts into separate YAML files, which can aid in maintaining organizational clarity.

 :::info
-The decision to leverage YAML files instead of HCL files for defining the configurations for AWS accounts was an intentional decision to increase the portability of these configurations for usage outside of Pipelines.
-Tools like [Terragrunt](https://github.com/gruntwork-io/terragrunt/) and [yq](https://github.com/mikefarah/yq) can be used to leverage these files, as they are more portable than HCL files.
+Using YAML files instead of HCL files for defining AWS account configurations was a deliberate decision to enhance the portability of these configurations for use beyond Pipelines.
+Tools such as [Terragrunt](https://github.com/gruntwork-io/terragrunt/) and [yq](https://github.com/mikefarah/yq) can leverage these files effectively due to their portability compared to HCL files.
 :::

 ### Repository Blocks

 [Full Reference for Repository Blocks](/2.0/reference/pipelines/configurations-as-code/api#repository-block)

-Repository blocks are used to define configurations that are applicable to the entire repository.
+Repository blocks serve to define configurations that apply universally across the entire repository.

 e.g.